codingitforward/cicdemoday2021/README.md

 **Juliyen Davis** is a graduate student at Parsons School of Design studying Transdisciplinary Design.
 This summer, he worked at the New York City Mayor’s Office of Data Analytics conducting a review of the Recovery Data Partnership.
 He interviewed users to understand how MODA could improve agencies' experience with data products.

 **Kara Siegel** is a rising sophomore at Harvard University studying Computer Science.
+This summer, she worked at the New York City Mayor’s Office of the Chief Technology Officer on a feedback module that can be placed at the bottom of any NYC government sites so that users can easily share feedback about their experience on the site.
+All information will automatically be parsed via Microsoft Flow so that site administrators can view the information via a spreadsheet or an email.

 **Karen Chen** is a rising senior at Harvard University studying History of Art and Architecture (Design Studies).

 **Kevin Zhou** is a rising sophomore at the University of Pennsylvania studying Computer Science.
 This summer, he worked at Miami’s Department of Innovation and Technology.

 **Lucas Gelfond** is a rising sophomore at Brown University studying Computer Science.
+This summer, he worked at the New York City Department of City Planning’s Urban Design Office on an interactive viewer to explore and move through the 3D version of the Department of City Planning's Dimensions of the City project.

 **Maha Hussain** is a rising senior at the University of Illinois at Urbana-Champaign studying Statistics with Business and Spanish minors.
+This summer, she worked with the Los Angeles Innovation Team (i-team) on packaging and cleaning data, and building maps.
+The culmination of her work was a vaccine outreach helper displaying all of the vaccine, case, mortality, and testing data and resources regarding COVID-19 in one place.

 **Maria Conchita Navarro** is a rising senior at Wellesley College studying Media Arts & Sciences, a combination of Computer Science, Studio Art, and Art History courses.
 This summer, she worked as a software engineering Corps member at the New Jersey Office of Innovation.
 She contributed to improving the experience of prospective small business owners through the Business First Stop initiative.